123santoshi/DSA/README.md

     a)dictionary shifting
-    b)finding kth smallest element in array(practice in geeks for geeks) c)to extract the new string from given conditions
+    b)finding kth smallest element in array(practice in geeks for geeks) c)to extract the new string from given conditions d)to get a string where all occurances of its first char have been changed to  "#" except first character